Ritiksharmaji/spring_session_ccbp/Spring-4 React-js/Spring_4_day_10/redux/README.md

 4. **Dispatch**:
    - Dispatching an action means triggering a state change by sending an action to the reducer.
    - This is how you inform Redux that something has happened and the state may need to be updated.
+   - A method used to send actions to the store to update the state
    - Example:
      ```javascript
      store.dispatch({ type: 'INCREMENT' });